Multi-Particle Diffusion Limited Aggregation

 We extend this notion to subsets by writing

 For two vertices $x,y\in\mathbb{Z}^d$ we use the notation

 Furthermore, for any set $A\subset\mathbb{Z}^d$, define

-Given a set $A\subset\mathbb{Z}^d$, we say that an event is measurable with respect to passage times inside $A$ if the event is measurable with respect to the passage times of the edges whose both endpoints are in $A$. \begin{proposition} For any $t>0$, any $\delta\in(0,1)$, and any set of passage times $\zeta'$, define the event
+Given a set $A\subset\mathbb{Z}^d$, we say that an event is measurable with respect to passage times inside $A$ if the event is measurable with respect to the passage times of the edges whose both endpoints are in $A$.